jhewitt11/Topic-Modeling-BERTopic-and-LDA/README.md

 embeddings = joblib.load(read_directory + 'BBC_embeddings.z')
 ~~~
-More information on the individual scripts is below.

 ### run_study
 This is the main script that creates a specified number of topic models, evaluates each and creates a report of the results.
 After the data is read in and parameters defined, the two functions below handle the rest of the work.

-`model_topics_in_batch` trains the models, calculates topic coherence for each topic, and compiles the results in a dataframe.
+`model_topics_in_batch` trains the models, calculates topic coherence for each topic, and adds the results from each run to `result_df`.
 ~~~
 result_df = model_topics_in_batch(
     model_name, 	# LDA or BERTopic